 Taking Your Career to the Next Level

 Accounting and finance is a great industry to go into if you are looking for a stable career.
-Now, more than ever, is the best time to work towards an accounting certification like the CMA because employers are in desperate need of the skills and knowledge they possess, yet there is a lack of CMAs available to fill these positions.
+Now, more than ever, is the best time to work towards an accounting certification like the CMA.
+Employers are in desperate need of the skills and knowledge CMAs possess, yet there is a lack of qualified people to fill these positions.